ph0ngp/linglook/CONTRIBUTING.md

 Note that Xcode will default to signing with Brian Birtles' ([@birtles](https://github.com/birtles)) team.
 Running on Simulator does not require a team set, but to run on a physical device, you may need to override the team name to your personal team—however, please don't commit the configuration files this will change to this repo.
 This is clunky, but unavoidable for open source projects with Xcode.
 An [Apple Developer Program](https://developer.apple.com/programs/enroll/) account may also be required.

-If you already have Wenzi installed on your device, you may get signing errors when trying to test the development version.
+If you already have LingLook installed on your device, you may get signing errors when trying to test the development version.
 An uninstall and reinstall should fix these.

 ## Testing